UCLA Undergraduate Student Awards

 Supports graduate students engaged in Jewish Studies to travel to China for 7-10 days to meet with students and faculty working at Nanjing University.

-The Fellowship, offered for the first time this year, is open to any UCLA graduate student engaged in Holocaust related research including, but not limited to:
+The Fellowship is open to any UCLA graduate student engaged in Holocaust related research including, but not limited to:

 • Comparative literary and cultural approaches to Holocaust memory and representation.